Table of Contents

-In case of dandruff or head lice take 5-6 bay leaves and boil it in a glass of water till water gets reduced to half.
-Massage you hair and scalp with this water and wash the hair after an hour.
+In case of dandruff or head, lice take 5-6 bay leaves and boil it in a glass of water till the water gets reduced to half.
+Massage your hair and scalp with this water and wash the hair after an hour.
 Bay leaves are also a kind of insect repellent.

 In this way, we saw multiple benefits of bay leaf.
-These seems to be normal and simple but are enriched with benefits and healing properties.
-Nature has provided us everything by which we can naturally led a safer and healthy life.
+These seem to be normal and simple but are enriched with benefits and healing properties.
+Nature has provided us everything by which we can naturally lead a safer and healthy life.
 So, take care and live well!

 - Top 10 Health benefits of Sunflower plant